 GitOps is the practice of using Git as a single source of truth for declaratively specifying the desired state of infrastructure and applications.
 GitOps provides increased reliability and velocity, reduced downtime, and other advantages such as self-healing.
 Argo CD and Flux are the most popular options for GitOps continuous deployment.

-status.
+Argo CD and Flux have been instrumental in the rise of GitOps and are a part of CNCF’s OpenGitOps initiative.
+In 2022, both tools reached the CNCF graduated status.
 In this blog, we will explore the difference between these tools and give you pointers on going about choosing between the two.
 We will also explore the community around these tools, some recent announcements, and their future roadmaps.

 Fleet is a relatively new offering from Rancher with capabilities to manage fleets of Kubernetes clusters using GitOps practices.
-For more tools, check out our popular GitOps Tools article.
-Find out about the fundamentals of GitOps here.

 Argo CD vs Flux